Canonical density matrices from eigenstates of mixed systems: Eigenstate canonicity and degree of quantum chaoticity

-with $||M||_1={\rm Tr \sqrt{M^\dagger M}}$ the largest of the Schatten p-norms.
-Comparing hermitian positive-semidefinite matrices of unit trace, the trace-class norm has an upper bound of $||M_1-M_2||_1 \leq 2$.
-Using this norm, we again observe a successive deterioration of canonical typicality with decreasing $W_{\rm BB}$.
-For $W_{BB}=1$ practically all impurity RDMs are very close to the ideal Gibbs state (apart from the tail regions with low DOS).
-The overwhelming majority of the RDMs have distances $\Delta D_{\alpha}<0.12$.
-Decreasing $W_{\rm BB}$, the spread in $\Delta D_{\alpha}$ gets much larger.
-While, for example, for $W_{\rm BB}=0.1$ we still obtain several RDMs with distances to the Gibbs state as low as $\Delta D_{\alpha}\approx 0.07$, the overwhelming fraction of $98\%$ have now $\Delta D_{\alpha}>0.12$.\\ The direct connection between the likelihood that a canonical density matrix for a small subsystem emerges and the degree of quantum chaoticity of the system it is embedded in, established here for a finite quantum system, raises the conceptual question as to the extension of this connection to the thermodynamic ($N\rightarrow\infty$) limit.
-Clearly, this question cannot be directly addresses by the present method of exact diagonalization.
-Nevertheless, we can provide preliminary evidence to this effect by exploring the scaling with system size still within computational reach.
-The degree of quantum chaoticity as measured by the Brody parameter $\gamma$, indeed, increases with system size at fixed strength of the interaction $W_{\rm BB}$ that breaks quantum integrability (Fig.~\ref{fig:sys_size}).
+with $||M||_1={\text{Tr} \sqrt{M^\dagger M}}$ the largest of the Schatten p-norms ($p=1$).
+For hermitian positive-semidefinite matrices of unit trace, the Schatten 1-norm is bounded by $0\leq ||M_1-M_2||_1 \leq 2$.
+We observe for RDMs derived from all eigenstates of the entire system (Fig.~\ref{fig:distances_to_Gibbs}) an overall reduction of distances $\Delta D_\alpha$ from a canonical density matrix with increasing $W_{\rm BB}$.
+For $W_{\rm BB}=1$ [Fig.~\ref{fig:distances_to_Gibbs} (a)] in the (near) quantum chaotic limit the vast majority of impurity RDMs have a distance of $\lesssim 0.15$ from an ideal Gibbs ensemble (apart from those reduced from many-body states in the tail regions of the spectrum with low DOS).
+The distribution of $\Delta D_\alpha$ mirrors the distribution of Shannon entropies (Fig.~\ref{fig:wf_measure}).
+We note that for the present finite quantum system we find that the distance measured by the Schatten 1-norm has a lower bound of $\Delta D_\alpha\gtrsim0.05$.
+As the Schatten 1-norm is sensitive to small deviations in both diagonal and off-diagonal elements these deviations are due to residual fluctuations (Eq.~\ref{eq:var_e}, Fig.~\ref{fig:D1_fit}) of the natural orbitals of the impurity which are expected to vanish in the thermodynamic limit $N\rightarrow\infty$.
+Indeed, plotting the value of the smallest distance $(\Delta D_\alpha)_{\rm min}$ as a function of the dimension of the Hilbert space of the system $d_{\rm H}$ for three numerically feasible system sizes indicates that the minimal distance vanishes in the thermodynamic limit as $d_{\rm H}^{-1/3}$ [inset Fig.~\ref{fig:distances_to_Gibbs} (a)].
+With decreasing $W_{\rm BB}$, e.g.~$W_{\rm BB}=0.1$ in Fig.~\ref{fig:distances_to_Gibbs} (b), the mean distance of RDMs from a Gibbs state significantly increases and, moreover, the spread becomes much larger reflecting, again, the behavior of the Shannon entropy [Fig.~\ref{fig:wf_measure} (c)]. \\ The emergence of canonical density matrices, i.e.~of Gibbs states for almost all $|\psi_\alpha\rangle$ in the quantum chaotic limit ($\gamma\simeq 1$ or $\bar S\simeq1$) can be viewed as a rather specific realization of the ETH \cite{deutsch_quantum_1991, srednicki_approach_1999, srednicki_chaos_1994, srednicki_thermal_1996}.
+The local observable in this case is the RDM of the impurity, $D^{(\text{I})}_\alpha$, itself.
+Its diagonal elements are a smooth function of the total energy $E_\alpha$ as predicted by ETH but now, more specifically, Boltzmann distributed $\propto e^{-\beta_\alpha \bar\epsilon_{m,\alpha}^{\rm (I)}}$ over impurity states with the inverse temperature imprinted by $E_\alpha$.
+The present analysis covers, in addition, also the transition regime between quantum integrability and quantum chaos ($0<\gamma<1$) where, in general, the ETH does not apply.
+A canonical density matrix may still emerge but now only for a decreasing fraction of eigenstates of the finite large system.
+The size of this fraction $G$ is predicted by the degree of quantum chaoticity as measured by the Brody parameter $\gamma$ of Shannon entropy $\bar S$ (Fig.~\ref{fig:cfit_brody}).\\ The direct relation between the emergence of the canonical density matrix for a small subsystem from eigenstate reduction and the quantum chaoticity of the large system it is embedded in, established here for a finite quantum system, raises the conceptual question as to the extension of this connection to the thermodynamic ($N\rightarrow\infty$) limit.
+Clearly, this question cannot be conclusively addressed by the present method of exact diagonalization.
+Nevertheless, we can provide evidence to this effect by exploring the scaling with system size still within computational reach.
+We first establish that the degree of quantum chaoticity as measured by the Brody parameter $\gamma$ (or the Shannon entropy $\bar S$), indeed, increases with system size at fixed strength of the interaction $W_{\rm BB}$ that breaks quantum integrability (Fig.~\ref{fig:sys_size}).